nice-to-meecha/stamesha-bello-project3/README.md

           either, for some reason!
 I eventually found out that that there's a separate package for links with hashes, "react-router-hash-link", which performs all of this activity automatically, so I switched to using that.
+        - File uploading

     - Given more time, what additional features, functional or design changes would you make?
-        - I would sdd a splash page and more animations
+        - I would add a splash page and animations
         - Add the ability to follow people
         - I would add the functionality to retrieve StatusUpdates based on specific users, so that you would only see posts from who you follow.